Wild Asian Elephants in Yunnan Pass 300 as Numbers Keep Rising

 On World Elephant Day, Yunnan’s rolling forests had something to celebrate.
 The province’s wild Asian elephant population has risen to more than 300, and the number is still climbing.

-In China, Asian elephants primarily reside in Xishuangbanna, Pu’er, and Lincang, all located in Yunnan Province.
+In China, Asian elephants primarily reside in Xishuangbanna, Pu’er, and Lincang, all of which are located in Yunnan Province.
 These areas now host 11 nature reserves dedicated to protecting the species.

 Wild Asian elephants in Yunnan